brontolinux/hENC/README.md

 R: FINAL RESULT: ALL TESTS SUCCESSFUL!
 ```

-then congratulations, you can use hENC on your system.
+Then congratulations, you can use hENC on your system.

 If the last line looks like this instead: